 If treated quickly with appropriate antibiotics, you'll likely recover within a few days.
 Untreated ehrlichiosis and anaplasmosis can result in serious or life-threatening complications.

 The best way to prevent these infections is to avoid tick bites.
-Tick repellents, thorough body checks after being outside and proper removal of ticks give you the best chance of avoiding ehrlichiosis.
+Tick repellents, thorough body checks after being outside and proper removal of ticks are your best defenses against these tick-borne diseases.

 - Loss of appetite

 Additional signs and symptoms associated with ehrlichiosis but rarely with anaplasmosis include:

 - Confusion or changes in mental state